Why is it necessary to temper chocolate?

 Melt chocolate in top pan of double boiler over water that is about 130°F. Use a rubber spatula in a gentle sweeping motion to stir the chocolate continually until about 2/3 of the chunks become liquid and about 1/3 are in soft lumps.
 The temperature of the liquid chocolate at this point will be about 95°F. Take the top pan off the bottom of the double boiler and continue stirring to cool the chocolate until the soft lumps disappear and the temperature lowers to 89°F (87°F for milk chocolate).
 At this point the chocolate should be in temper and ready to use.

-Tips: The water in the bottom of the double boiler should touch the bottom of the top pan when it is inserted.
+Tips: The water in the bottom of the double boiler should not touch the bottom of the top pan when it is inserted.
 Use hottest tap water of between 120-130°F, or heat water on stovetop to 120-130°F.

 Place the top pan over the water and fill with the chunks.
 Begin stirring in a gentle, sweeping motion that lifts the chocolate off the bottom and sides and lets it get the greatest exposure to the warm surface of the pan.